MirrorNetworking/ExamplesVR/README.md

 # ExamplesVR
-A selection of VR Examples for Unity and Mirror (Please note, this repo is currently a work in progress)
+A selection of VR Examples for Unity and Mirror.
+(Please note, this repo is currently a work in progress)

 # Setup